GabiCreative/roblox-overlay-chat-releases/README.md

 # roblox overlay chat

-so this is a chat that floats on top of roblox. i made it because in-game chat is blocked in my region, but it works for anything - disabled chat, "system messages only" games, whatever. anyone in your server who has the app can talk to you.
+so this is a chat that floats on top of roblox. i made it because in-game chat is blocked in my region, but it works for anything like disabled chat, "system messages only" games, whatever. anyone in your server who has the app can talk to you.

 **[download here](https://github.com/GabiCreative/roblox-overlay-chat-releases/releases/latest)** - windows will hit you with the "protected your pc" popup since i didn't pay for code signing, just click more info > run anyway. you only install it once, it updates itself after that.